-Title Author Year Brief Description Notes from Fyodor 1864 An unnamed narrator's retreat from society and withdrawal the Dostoevsky into an underground existence that demonstrates how Underground humans' free-will often works against their self-interest.
-Lord Jim Joseph 1900 The story of a man haunted by the guilt and cowardice of his Conrad actions as a young man.
-One Hundred Gabriel 1953 Spanning a hundred years (1820-1920) and telling the story of Years of Garcia the fictional Colombian town Macondoseven and the Solitude Marquez coinciding rise and fall of the town's founders, the Buendia family.
+Title Author Year Brief Description Notes from the Underground Fyodor Dostoevsky 1864 An unnamed narrator's retreat from society and withdrawal into an underground existence that demonstrates how humans' free-will often works against their self-interest.
+Lord Jim Joseph Conrad 1900 The story of a man haunted by the guilt and cowardice of his actions as a young man.
+One Hundred Years of Solitude Gabriel Garcia Marquez 1953 Spanning a hundred years (1820-1920) and telling the story of the fictional Colombian town Macondoseven and the coinciding rise and fall of the town's founders, the Buendia family.